Priorities & Plans

 Community partners include area agencies with expertise in these areas such as county agencies and schools, law enforcement, clinical facilities, hospitals, social service agencies, and faith communities.

-Individual and group involvement is needed to develop social marketing campaigns, advocate for expansion of parenting classes, implement new curriculums aimed at increasing parent and youth safety plans, and provide resources to move strategies into action.
+Individual and group involvement is needed to develop social marketing campaigns, advocate for expansion of parenting classes, implement new curriculum aimed at increasing parent and youth safety plans, and provide resources to move strategies into action.
 The goal is to make differences that can be measured and have a lasting effect.